MuhammedBuyukkinaci/My-Linux-Commands/README.md

 ## Python Environments - Virtualenv

 1) Python environments are used to isolate installed packages from each other.
+We should always use it(venv or virtualenv).
+If we don't use it, it will install python packages on our GLOBAL scope & pollute our os environment.
+Any unexpected bug will lead OS to crash.

 2) To install virtualenv, create an example virtualenv, activate a virtualenv, install libraries from a requirements.txt file; run the following